minjeekim00/CuDDLE/README.md

 print("Mutual Fidelity   : {:.3f} | Mutual Diversity   : {:.3f}".format(rf_f, rf_d))
 print("Relative Fidelity : {:.3f} | Relative Diversity : {:.3f}".format(rf_f/rf_f, rf_d/rr_d))
 ```

+If mutual fidelity is close to 1, the generative model generates images as good quality as the original images.

+If mutual diversity is close to 1, the generative model generates images as diverse as the original images.